Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Classification of wave functions and self-orthogonality

 To remedy this, it is natural in non-Hermitian quantum systems to introduce \textit{left} eigenvectors in addition to the \textit{right} (usual) eigenvectors.
 Without exchanging the limit and integral, all right continuum states~$\psi_{\mathrm{CSM}}^{\mathrm{bin}}$ are orthogonal to a left scattering solution associated with the resonance, $\lim_{\lambda\to\lambda_{\mathrm{bp}}}\psi_{\mathrm{CSM}}^{\mathrm{R}}\sim\psi_{\mathrm{CSM}}^{\mathrm{bin}}(n_{\mathrm{bp}})$ with $\exists n_{\mathrm{bp}}$.\footnote{For simplicity, one may rewrite it as~$(\psi_{\mathrm{Left}}(n_{\mathrm{bp}}),\psi_{\mathrm{Right}}(n_{\mathrm{bp}}))=0$ for the degenerate solution~$\psi(n_{\mathrm{bp}})$ if no confusion arises.} This is called the self-orthogonality (no biorthogonal basis).

 This is a special phenomenon in non-Hermitian linear algebra so that not only the eigenvalues but also the eigenvectors are degenerate.
-The Hamiltonian is non-diagonalizable but has a Jordan block.
+The Hamiltonian is nondiagonalizable but has a Jordan block.